akhilkalepu/redSpot---source-code/README.md

 ![Imgur](https://i.imgur.com/tCVOA75.png)

 The resulting string is used to search Node Spotify API for the track that best matches the post title.
 Searches that don't return a track are skipped.
 The API will occasionally return a false match.
-Once a track is found, it's metadata including song ID are sent to another MySQL table specifically for Spotify information.
+Once a track is found, its metadata including song ID are sent to another MySQL table specifically for Spotify information.
 Find the code in spotify.js.

 ![Imgur](https://i.imgur.com/iCP44Ps.png)